Chehao/getting-started-react/lab4/README.md

 1. Open F12 or command+option+i to see the console.
 2. See timer change, console will print message from lifecycle hook method.

-You can find out child 1 call render every second, even if there's props are unchange.
+You can find out child 1 called render() each second, even if there's props are unchange.

 But even if Children componet's render() are called, Browser's DOM tree doesn't change.